chibisnorlax/acnhfaq/faq/unlocking-things.md

 - **Golden Watering Can:** Receive a 5-star rating from Isabelle’s evaluations.
 She will directly add the DIY to your NookPhone.
 - **Golden Slingshot:** Shoot 300 balloons.
 The DIY will be carried in a golden balloon.
 This golden ballon will appear every 20 balloons until you learn the DIY, making it the only farmable golden tool recipe.

+{: .note}
-***Note:** Golden tools can still break, but have a considerably higher durability.
-Visit <https://cestislife.github.io/img/tools.png> for tool durability*
+Golden tools can still break, but have a considerably higher durability.
+Visit <https://cestislife.github.io/img/tools.png> for tool durability.

 ## Misc Unlocks
 - **Nook Miles Redemption:** Pay off 5,000 <span class="icon-NM"></span> house debt.